hughbe/excel-mapper/README.md

 using (var stream = File.OpenRead("Presidents.xlsx"))
 using (var importer = new ExcelImporter(stream))
 {
-    // You can register class maps by type importer.Configuration.RegisterClassMap<PresidentClassMap>();
+    // You can register class maps by type. importer.Configuration.RegisterClassMap<PresidentClassMap>();

-    // Or by namespace
+    // Or by namespace.
     importer.RegisterMapperClassesByNamespace("My.Namespace");